slds-lmu/grouped_feat_imp_and_effects/README.md

     code/usecase/psychology_sspca.R                        # Code for CFEP
     code/usecase/psychology_collect_results.R              # Code for tables and figures
 ```
-Data is from https://osf.io/kqjhr/ and is available as RData file in this repository.
+Data for the usecase is from https://osf.io/kqjhr/ and is available as RData file in this repository.